tobibeer/TiddlyWikiDoc/VISION.md

 ### 1. Eat Your Own Dogfood

 * the TiddlyWiki API documentation is a TiddlyWiki and built by one
+	* API Documentation comment blocks do not end up in the TiddlyWiki build
 * most of the API documentation logic is build within that TiddlyWiki
 	* rather than implemented in a comment parser
 * no 3rd party rendering libraries / external dependencies